48 Hours In...Carrabassett Valley

 While there are a handful of nearby hotels and bed-and-breakfasts, many Sugarloafers who don’t own a home in the area choose to rent a house or condo for the season.
 Sugarloaf Reservations handles on-mountain condominium rentals, in addition to any number of options in Carrabassett Valley, Kingfield, and Stratton.
 Check with Mountain Valley Property for seasonal or vacation rentals, or realtor Peter Hawkes for real-estate sales.
 If you’d rather not change your own sheets and wash dishes, the Sugarloaf Mountain Hotel, which towers over the base village, and the Sugarloaf Inn, located next to the Sports and Fitness Center, are the two ski-on/ski-off options, with lift tickets and other deals included with the room.
 There’s also the Nestlewood Inn, a comfortable new lodge near the touring center, and Kingfield’s grand Herbert Hotel, which was built in 1918.

 On Sunday, you can repeat Saturday’s routine or head for an adventure in the backcountry near the Appalachian Trail.
-Maine Huts & Trails grooms the 30 miles of rolling terrain connecting its three new and beautiful off-the-grid lodges, accessed from a trailhead on Gauge Road near Carrabassett Valley’s town office.
+Maine Huts & Trails grooms the 30-plus miles of rolling terrain connecting its three new and beautiful off-the-grid lodges, accessed from a trailhead on Gauge Road near Carrabassett Valley’s town office.
 Daytrippers might try the 5 mile (three-hour) round-trip snowshoe or cross-country ski into the Poplar Stream Falls Hut for a homemade lunch with hot chocolate, beer, and wine.
 Overnighters can take a coffee break at Poplar before continuing another 11 miles to stay the night at Flagstaff Lake Hut.
 If time is tight, ski out to the Flagstaff Trailhead in the morning and arrange to catch the shuttle back to town.
 Otherwise, keep going and spend another night at the newest Grand Falls Hut.

 We’re now approaching the saddest part of the Sugarloaf routine: packing up and heading home.
 Console yourself with the knowledge that you’ll be back, and on the way home stop at the Ski Museum of Maine in Kingfield to check out the 10th Mountain Division exhibit featuring Maine residents who trained and served as the ski troops during World War II.
 With a nod to the past, we can all look forward to continuing our own winter traditions the next time we visit Carrabassett Valley.